-A new University of Georgia leadership initiative will partner with eight organizations across the state to build stronger communities by developing leaders within underserved populations.
+A new University of Georgia leadership initiative is partnering with eight organizations across the state to build stronger communities by developing leaders within underserved populations.

 “The funds raised for this initiative allow Fanning to invest its resources and expertise in these partner communities and organizations to enhance and innovate community leadership programming,” Bishop said.

 The inaugural ICLI recipients are:

 - The Carroll County Chamber of Commerce, which is creating an emerging leaders program to serve young professionals.